In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Finish the salad

-To the bowl with the kale, add the creamy mustard vinaigrette and toss to coat.
-Add the squash, onion, and your protein and gently toss to combine.
+To the bowl with the kale, add the squash, onion, and your protein and gently toss to combine.
 Season to taste with salt and pepper.

 Transfer the salad to individual plates.
 Garnish with the pumpkin seeds and dried cherries and serve.